 the Nominating Committee is not limited to suggestions made by the membership at large and may consider any qualified Voting Member in fulfilling its duties.

-Following the Nominating Committee’s presentation of one or two qualified candidates to the membership, written nominations from Voting Members will be accepted if received at least 14 days prior to the regular business meeting at which the election will occur.
+Following the Nominating Committee’s presentation of one or two qualified candidates to the membership, written nominations from Voting Members shall be accepted if received at least 14 days prior to the regular business meeting at which the election will occur.
 Nominations in writing shall be submitted to the Parliamentarian and Executive Director.
 Prior to including any such nominated candidates on the ballot, the Parliamentarian and Executive Director shall confirm whether the individual accepts or declines the nomination.
 At least 72 hours prior to the scheduled election, the Parliamentarian and Executive Director shall notify the membership of any additional candidates that have been nominated in writing and have agreed to appear on the ballot.

 Additional nominations may be made from the floor by any Voting Member of the Alliance.